Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Theoretical analysis

-Instead of looking for globally asymptotically stable policies from each initial state to each possible goal, which can be unfeasible or at least very hard \cite{Burridge1999}, we define smaller regions of attractions dynamically, according to current state and goal.
+Instead of looking for globally asymptotically stable plans from each initial state to each possible goal, which can be unfeasible or at least very hard \cite{Burridge1999}, we define smaller regions of attractions dynamically, according to the current state and goal.